App Service Environment overview

 - Linux web apps

-- Docker containers
+- Docker containers (Windows and Linux)

-App Service environments (ASEs) are appropriate for application workloads that require:
+App Service Environments (ASEs) are appropriate for application workloads that require:

 - High scale.